rednafi/hook-slinger/README.md

 ### Scaling Up the Service

-Hook Slinger offers easy horizontal scale-up, powered by the `docker-compose scale` command.
+Hook Slinger offers easy horizontal scale-up, powered by the `docker-compose --scale` command.
 In this case, scaling up means, spawning new workers in separate containers.
 Let's spawn 3 worker containers this time.
 To do so, first shut down the orchestra by running:

 ```
 make stop_servers